 The general aim of these Skills to Compete courses is to provide students with a proficient practical knowledge and understanding of horticulture practice at a supervisory level:

 This is a new course created to embrace the current societal trends and environmental obligations that relate to the running of a green open space, encouraging collaboration, education in a sustainable manner.

 Learners will complete a total of 220 hours of work placement in the specific area of Garden and Parks Supervisory, once the module’s outcomes have been achieved.

-- Leaving Cert/Leaving Cert Applied or its equivalent or progression from the level 5 programmes.
+- Leaving Certificate or its equivalent is advised, or progression from the level 5 programmes.

 Work Placement/Gardening Projects